B-Czarnetzki/speechjoey/README.md

 ## Goal and Purpose
 Speech Joey is an extension of [JoeyNMT](https://github.com/joeynmt/joeynmt) for end-to-end Automoatich Speech Recognition (ASR) and Automatic Speech Translation (AST).
-It keeps joeyNMTs functionality while adding the ability to process speech inputs.
+It keeps JoeyNMTs functionality while adding the ability to process speech inputs.
-It implements an encoder decoder architecture for speech recognition/translation based on this [paper](https://arxiv.org/abs/1802.04200).
+It implements an encoder decoder architecture for speech recognition/translation based on [berard et al (2018)](https://arxiv.org/abs/1802.04200).
-See [seq2seq](https://github.com/alex-berard/seq2seq) for an implemantation in tensorflow.
+See [seq2seq](https://github.com/alex-berard/seq2seq) for the original implemantation in tensorflow.
+Being an extension of JoeyNMT it also serves educational purposes, having much less code complexity than other open source speech models.

 ## Features
 Speech Joey implements the following features:
 - Speech Encoder using linear layers + CNNs + RNN
-- Variational Dropout in Encoder RNN [paper](https://arxiv.org/abs/1506.02557)
+- Variational Dropout in Encoder RNN [Kingma et al (2015)](https://arxiv.org/abs/1506.02557)
 - Layer Norm in encoder
 - bidirectional projection of encoder outputs
 - Conditional recurrent decoder